Spentine/Spentris/docs.md

        * }
        */
       // was previously intended to override variables
-      // but was made obsolete by initialization parametsrs
+      // but was made obsolete by initialization parameters

+      paramType: "standardInitializeParams", // {string}
+      // the format of the parameters
+      /*
+       * - standardInitializeParams (regular format)
+       * - standardJsonParams (JSON-friendly format)
+       */

       parameters: {
         // each key is optional and may be omitted